DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 ## [1] "character"
 ```

+Question 25.
 Explain why `all_the_data` is the class and has the mode that it does?

 Again R is trying to be smart.
 It can not coerce words into numbers, but it can coerce numbers into strings/characters.
 So, to keep this a matrix, it first coerces everything into character, and then makes a matrix out of them.
 Take a look at `?matrix` and it gives some information on the coercion hierarchy.
 It is worth having this in the back of your mind.

 ## data structures with heterogeneous objects.